deliteser112/eclipse-platform-releng-buildtools/docs/operational-procedures/premium-list-management.md

 be used for is enforced unless the override parameter `-o` is passed, which allows premium lists to be created with any name.

+You're not done yet!
+After creating the premium list you must the apply it to one or more TLDs (see below) for it to actually be used.

 ## Updating a premium list

 If the premium list already exists and you want to update it with new prices